 If the reinstatement period described above isn’t resolved by repayment and reinstatement of the loan, a lender will communicate its intent to sell the property secured by the defaulted loan in question.
 A homeowner will be notified of when their home will be sold and the public will likely be notified of this sale date as well.
 If you’ve already been notified of a sale date, don’t give up hope!
 Contact an attorney as resolution in your favor may still be possible.

 Step Four: House Is Sold

-Unless the lender decides to retain the property without selling it – which is possible in some states – the home in question will be sold, probably at auction.
-There are specific steps that must be taken in re: this process and most states include a grace period within these steps.
-Meaning, if you can make good on the loan within a very specific period of time – even after the home has been sold, in some instances – you may be able to remain where you are.
+Unless the lender decides to retain the property without selling it – which is possible in some states – the home in question will be sold.
+Most states include a grace period within these steps.
+Meaning, if you can make good on the loan within a very specific period of time, you may be able to remain where you are.
 Connect with a skilled Connecticut foreclosure defense lawyer at The Law Offices of Ronald I. Chorches today to learn more.

 STEPS IN THE FORECLOSURE PROCESS INFOGRAPHIC

 Along with errors made by different parties, there are also some other key ways to fight a foreclosure.
 If the loan company or bank hasn’t followed proper state law in the foreclosing process then it may be able to be declined.
 Your foreclosure defense lawyer in Connecticut can fill you in more on the details of this type of occurrence.
 Something else to know that is crucial is if the person being foreclosed on is a part of the military and on active duty status.
 There exist some special benefits for active military members that prohibit foreclosure during a certain period of time.
 Your legal counsel team from The Law Offices of Ronald I. Chorches can assist you with the statute of limitations and other timelines and details regarding this process.